- Purpura occurs when your blood vessels burst, and blood pools under your skin.

 Purpura occurs when small blood vessels burst, causing blood to pool under the skin.
-This results in purple spots on the skin that range in size from small dots to larger patches.
-Purpura spots are generally benign, but may indicate a more serious medical condition such as blood clotting disorders.
+This can create purple spots on the skin that range in size from small dots to large patches.
+Purpura spots are generally benign, but may indicate a more serious medical condition, such as blood clotting disorders.

 There are two kinds of purpura: nonthrombocytopenic and thrombocytopenic.
-Nonthrombocytopenic means that you have normal levels of platelets (which help your blood clot) in your blood.
+Nonthrombocytopenic means that you have normal platelet levels in your blood.
 Thrombocytopenic means that you have a lower-than-average platelet count.

 The following could cause nonthrombocytopenic purpura:

-- certain medications (including steroids and those that affect platelet functioning)
+- certain medications, including steroids and those that affect platelet function

 - weak blood vessels

 - scurvy, or a severe lack of vitamin C